CityOfZion/neo-python/README.md

 If you use neo-python for the first time, you need to synchronize the blockchain, which may take a long time.
 Included in this project is `bootstrap.py` to automatically download a chain directory for you.
 To bootstrap for testnet, run `python bootstrap.py`, get a cup of coffee and wait.
 To bootstrap for mainnet, use `python bootstrap.py -m` and get 8 cups of coffee (3.3 GB file).

+Important: do not use the chain files from https://github.com/CityOfZion/awesome-neo.git, they will not work with neo-python.

 ### Available Wallet commands

 ```